 Selling your toby jug at auction

 If you have a toby jug for auction, get in touch and we can help you with a valuation.
-Free valuation days are held every Tuesday at our Silverdale saleroom, where our friendly team of experts can value your character jug and any other items to help you consign them to auction.
+Free valuation days are held every Tuesday and Wednesday at our Silverdale saleroom, where our friendly team of experts can value your character jug and any other items to help you consign them to auction.
 To book an appointment, use our online booking form here.

 If you can’t come in and see us in person but would like to submit items for auction or valuation, send us an email to enquiries@potteriesauctions.com with details and a photograph (eg make, model, model number, measurements, condition) and one of our experts will provide information and auction estimates.
 Alternatively, give us a call on 01782 638100 to arrange an appointment.
 We can even value your items via WhatsApp – simply send some clear pictures of your items via the app to 07864 667940.